jiapeng-du/AnchorADD/README.md

 ---

-If you use this repository in your research, please cite the corresponding work or baseline as described in each submod
+If you use this repository in your research, please cite the corresponding work or baseline as described in each submodule.